-Two people in serious condition after multiple-car crash at Mangere Bridge SH20 off-ramp
+One person dead following car crash in Canterbury

-Two people are in a serious condition following a multiple-car crash in South Auckland this afternoon.
+Meanwhile two people are in a serious condition following a multiple-car crash in South Auckland this afternoon.

 Police said they were informed about the crash at the Mahunga Drive off-ramp to State Highway 20 at 1.24pm.